few-shot-learning/Keras-FewShotLearning/README.md

 ## Few-Shot Learning

-Few-shot learning is a task consisting in classifying unseen samples into _n_ classes (so called n way task) where each classes is only described with few (from 1 to 5 in usual benchmarks) examples.
+Few-shot learning is a task consisting in classifying unseen samples into _n_ classes (so called n way task) where each classe is only described with few (from 1 to 5 in usual benchmarks) examples.

 Most of the state-of-the-art algorithms try to sort of learn a metric into a well suited (optimized) feature space.
 Thus deep networks usually first encode the